Grant Development

 • Assistance in interpreting Requests for Proposals (RFPs) and creating a list of tasks/deadlines related to proposal submission.

-• Coordination of meetings between the principal investigator(s) and other key personnel.
+• Coordinating meetings between the principal investigator(s) and other key personnel.

 • Development of detailed budgets and budget justifications.